Email nurturing overview

 This takes 15-30 minutes plus waiting for DNS propagation.

-1. Go to Settings > Nurturing > Senders
+1. Go to Settings > Emails > Senders

 2. Create sender profiles with names and email addresses